lajanki/quote_randomizer/README.md

 When run without any command line arguments the script generates a randomized quote to console window.
 Command line arguments:

 --rebuild-database [mode]
  *  Rebuilds the entire database by executing quotes.sql.
-Drops previous data from quotes and lyrics and parses the sections marked by 'START' and 'END' for the dictionary (see quotes.sql).
-You need to manually edit this section to keep this script from dropping and re-inserting the same words to the dictionary everytime you use this switch ie. when adding new quotes to the database.
+Drops all previous data from quotes and lyrics but does not modify the dictionary.
+If no mode is set, the quotes and lyrics tables are parsed for new words to add to the dictionary.
+If mode is set to 'quick' the dictionary is not modified.
  *  If mode is set to 'quick', the dictionary is not modified.

 --song